 What is Confirmation Bias?

-Confirmation bias is the tendency of people to pay closer attention to information that confirms their hypothesis or belief and ignore information that contradicts it.
-This is a type of bias in behavioral finance that limits our ability to make objective decisions.
+Confirmation bias is the tendency of people to pay close attention to information that confirms their belief and ignore information that contradicts it.
+This is a type of bias explored in behavioral finance.
+Our biases tend to limit our ability to make purely rational investment decisions.

 Confirmation Bias Example

 Let’s look at an example of confirmation bias: